bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

 # The Era of GPL Litigation

 + Lawsuits become necessary.
-     - Dan Ravicher &amp; Aaron Williamson file some in the USA.
+     - Dan Ravicher &amp; Aaron Williamson file some in USA.

 + Focus is to settle:
      - What we want more than anything else is full compliance &hellip;
-     - on *all* GPL'd and LGPL'd components &hellip;
+     - &hellip; on *all* GPL'd and LGPL'd components &hellip;
-     - no judge will grant us all that &hellip;
+     - &hellip; no judge will grant us all that &hellip;
-     - so we work hard to settle on that request &hellip;
+     - &hellip; so we work hard to settle on that request &hellip;
-     - taking money &amp; injunctions only as a consolation prize.
+     - &hellip; taking money &amp; injunctions only as a consolation prize.

 + But why is full compliance so hard for these companies?